anjicx/smartWatch_kafka/README.md

 SYSTEM ARCHITECTURE

 The system consists of three main components:
-1. Data Generation
+1. Data Generation - Simulated health data is read from a CSV file and sent to Kafka.
-2. Data Distribution via Apache Kafka
+2. Data Distribution via Apache Kafka - Data is streamed to five Kafka topics, each corresponding to a specific type of health metric.
-3. Data Storage in MySQL Database
+3. Data Storage in MySQL Database - A Kafka consumer retrieves the data, processes it, and stores it efficiently.

 KEY FEATURES:

-~Simulated health data generation using a CSV file.
+~ Simulated health data generation using a CSV file.

-~Data streaming to five Kafka topics based on data type.
+~ Kafka-based data streaming, with separate topics for different data types.

-~Kafka consumer module retrieves, processes, and stores data in a MySQL database.
+~ Real-time data processing, ensuring efficient message handling and storage.

-~Efficient real-time data flow leveraging Apache Kafka for message processing.
+~ MySQL database integration, optimized for structured health data storage.

 TECHNOLOGIES USED: